 Thanks also to our guest compere Adrian Sheen

-Wendy is hosting some great music this summer – for more information contact
+Wendy is hosting some great music this Autumn and next year – for more information contact

 LET’S GET LOST AT THE EXCHANGE THEATRE, TWICKENHAM, THURSDAY JUNE 21

-A great concert at this new 300 seat theatre – our thanks to Stuart Hobday and his team for a memorable evening- photography with thanks to Robin Narayan and Geoff Norris
+A very special concert at this new 300 seat theatre – our thanks to Stuart Hobday and his team for a memorable evening- photography with thanks to Robin Narayan and Geoff Norris

 And a big thank you to Matthew Ruddick for joining us for a super evening at the Spice of Life in Soho on August 8th hosted as always by the irrepressible Paul Pace.
-The third edition of Matthew’s 828 page biography of Chet Baker, My Funny Valentine, is available from September this year and draws on over 200 interviews with people who lived and/or worked with Chet – it will be a riveting read.
+The third edition of Matthew’s 828 page biography of Chet Baker, My Funny Valentine, is available from Matthew (and all good book shops) and draws on over 200 interviews with people who lived and/or worked with Chet.
+Contact Matthew for more information